 The Centers for Medicare & Medicaid Services (CMS) does not recognize telehealth as a distinct service.
-It recognizes telehealth interchangeably as "telemedicine" and "a cost-effective alternative to the more traditional face-to-face way of providing medical care that states can choose to cover under Medicaid"-a definition that is consistent with federal Medicare statute.
+It recognizes telehealth interchangeably as "telemedicine" and "a cost-effective alternative to the more traditional face-toface way of providing medical care that states can choose to cover under Medicaid"-a definition that is consistent with federal Medicare statute.
 To assist states in expanding their telehealth policies, CMS issued a Telehealth Toolkit: COVID-19 Version in 2020, and then a Supplement in 2021.
 Additionally, the U.S. Federal Communications Commission (FCC) officially launched the Affordable Connectivity Program to help provide financial assistance toward internet services and purchase of equipment for eligible households.
-The services are distincted in the services and purchase of equipment for eligible households.